 Put simply, even though the Raspberry Pi device has grown significantly in popularity, it doesn’t mean it’s the right choice for your business.
 Especially if your business needs to power a digital signage network with multiple screens and/or stream high-definition videos.
 It also has quite a few hidden costs that adopters don’t typically consider beforehand.

-With that said, here are the main problems that come with using the Raspberry Pi for digital signage.
+With that said, here are the main problems that come with using the Raspberry Pi for free digital signage.

 1. A pain to set up

 Like we said before, there is a ton of valuable and easily accessible information on the web about how to use the Raspberry Pi for digital signage.
-Even with that being the case, users still routinely find it hard and annoying to set up.
+Even with that being the case, pi signage users still routinely find it hard and annoying to set up.

 For example, in order to set up the Raspberry Pi for digital signage, users must first buy all of the components including a case and power supply, assemble them and then install an open-source OS, which itself won’t be particularly user-friendly.
 Then, users must also know how to use a command line to get started.